monarchmaisuriya/data-pro/README.md

 ### Client (Frontend)

 - Development server runs on port 5173
-- Built with React + TypeScript + Vite
-- Features hot module replacement (HMR)
-- Configured with ESLint for code quality

 ### Server (Backend)

 - FastAPI server runs on port 8000
-- PostgreSQL database on port 5432
-- Uses uv for Python package management

 ### Database

-- PostgreSQL 15 with Alpine-based image
-- Persistent data storage using Docker volumes
+- PostgreSQL for persistent storage on port 5432
-- Includes health checks for reliability
+- Redis for caching on port 6379